Germany Student Visa Guide

 Book Your Visa Appointment

 Book directly on the official German embassy website or VFS Global.
-Do not book before your documents are ready.
+Do not book before your documents are fully ready.
+Slots go fast.

 8 to 12 weeks before travel date